zatrit/Funkin-REGEN-ext/README.md

 * MSVC v141 - VS 2017 C++ x64/x86 build tools
 * MSVC v140 - VS 2015 C++ build tools (v14.00)

-This will install about 22GB of crap, but once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.
+This will install about 22GB of crap, but once that is done you can open up a command line in the project's directory and run `lime test windows` or `lime test windows -D MOD_ONLY` for lite version.
 Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin
 As for Mac, 'lime test mac -debug' should work, if not the internet surely has a guide on how to compile Haxe stuff for Mac.

+### Compiling game for Android

+For run it on Android, you need install:
+* Android NDK (21.4.7075529)
+* Android Build Tools (30.0.3)
+* AdoptOpenJDK 11 (or any JDK)
+* `haxelib install extension-android-media`

+Then run `lime setup android`, go to `Settings` -> `About phone` and click `Build number` several times, then go to `Settings` -> `System` -> `Developer options` and enable `USB Debugging`.
+For start the game, run `lime test android` or `lime test android -D MOD_ONLY` for lite version (connect phone to PC via USB)

 ### Additional guides